Evangelos-Karavas/ROS-SLAM-BlueRov2/README.md

-Simultaneous Localization and Mapping algorithm for UUV (Blue Rov 2) on ROS Melodic (Robot Operating System)
+Simultaneous Localization and Mapping algorithm for UUV (Blue Rov 2) on ROS-Melodic (Robot Operating System)

 ![Blue_Rov_2](https://github.com/user-attachments/assets/575bbe7f-182f-47d2-9a76-b9973eaffe26)

-To run this project the user needs to install the metapackages included into their ROS1-Melodic workspace
+To run this project the user needs to install the packages included and their dependencies into their ROS1-Melodic workspace

     (Packages needed to run)